Z86.010 – Personal history of colonic polyps

 Colonic polyps are typically detected during a colonoscopy, which allows the physician to visualize the colon and rectum using a flexible tube with a camera.
 Polyps can be removed or biopsied during the procedure.

 The surveillance interval may vary depending on the characteristics of the polyps, such as size, number, and histology.
-Generally, individuals with a history of colonic polyps may require more frequent colonoscopies for surveillance, often every 3-5 years.
+Generally, individuals with a history of colonic polyps may require more frequent surveillance colonoscopy, often every 3-5 years.